Melbourne PRP Injections for Joint Pain & Sports Injuries

 Dr Tracy Shang

-Personalised, thorough and compassionate medical care for all ages and abilities – an evidence-based, holistic approach focused on improving function and performance
+Personalised and thorough medical care for all ages and abilities – an evidence-based, holistic approach focused on improving function and performance

-• Sports GP doctor, founding director of Australian Sports Doctors
+• Sports GP doctor, founding co-director of Australian Sports Doctors

 • MBBS (Hons) 2005 (Monash University)